mashrurmorshed/Cargo-Optimization-Minizinc/README.md

 # Cargo Optimization
 An advanced application of the knapsack problem, implemented in Minizinc.
+Developed as a project for CSE 4618: Artificial Intelligence.

 ## Tools used:
 * MiniZinc 2.2.3

-## Team Members:
-* Mashrur Mahmud
-* Hasan Tanvir Iqbal
-* Farhan M Nafis Momin

 ## Overview:
 Cargo Optimization is a model comprised of several theoretical problem domains; it makes use of combinatorial optimization, scheduling schemes, as well as weighted paths.
 The figure below provides an outlook of the multifaceted nature of the optimization objective: